lopossumi/Rust-Output-Image/README.md

 ```
 That's better.

+### Final program

-Then all we need to do is iterate over all the pixels in the image buffer, set the color value as before, and save to a file:
+Now all we need to do is iterate over all the pixels in the image buffer, set the color value as before, and save to a file:
 ```rust
 use image::{RgbImage, ImageBuffer, Rgb};